 However you slice it, what is necessary is to clear some space in your schedule so you can explore life to its fullest as a single person.

 Date Against Your “Type”.
-We all have a “sense” of who we want to spend time with, which of course includes important qualities on our “list”, but also includes unconscious impressions that our brain makes snap judgements about, both positive and negative.
+We all have a “sense” of who we want to spend time with, which of course includes important qualities on our “list”, but also includes unconscious impressions that our brain makes snap judgments about, both positive and negative.
 Maybe this is how so many of us have patterns of choosing the wrong person time and again, even to the point of dismissing undesirable qualities because “other than that he’s perfect!”.

 One answer might be to investigate people who aren’t your “type”, like the guy who doesn’t turn you on because he’s “too nice”.
 Or the one who is more soft spoken and gentle and seems less “masculine”.
 Or perhaps has blue eyes, instead of brown.